Teachers Organize Community Events to Buy PE Heart Rate Monitors

 “It was huge for us,” Wolff said.
 “We raised about $3,000 for the public run.
 At the same time, a grant for $7,600 from our educational foundation came through.
 We were able to take all of that and put it toward heart rate monitors.
 We made it happen.”

-Wolff added the adidas Zone for IHT Spirit wrist heart rate monitors, along with the IHT Spirit System software, to his program.
+Wolff added the IHT Zone wrist heart rate monitors, along with the IHT Spirit System software, to his program.
 Students wear the heart rate monitors during his PE classes and receive immediate feedback about their exertion levels.
 Wolff pushes students to exercise in their target heart rate zone for a set amount of time.
 Students can see which zone they are exercising in on their wrist, along with their heart rate.
 Following class, they automatically receive and email with a detailed report that includes:

 - A graph displaying their heart rate throughout the session